tmornini/http-spec/README.md

 If all responses match, http-spec exists silently with exit code 0.

-If passed more than one file, including the globbed example above, http-spec will process each file concurrently.
+If passed more than one file, including the globbed example above, http-spec will process each file concurrently, allowing for large spec runs to be completed quickly.

+## request-only non-pairs

+If no expected response follows a request, http-spec will make the request and output the response formatted as an http-spec expected response allowing for rapid, iterative request/response development.

+Request only non-pairs are reported as a failure to prevent false-positive test results.

 ## regexp matching

-Expected responses are parsed for regexp matchers that allow dynamic matching and named capture for subsequent re-use.

-Named captures are file scoped, and take the form:
+Expected responses are parsed for regexp matchers that allow dynamic matching and named capture for subsequent substition, scoped to the file, and take the
+form:

     ⧆optional-name⧆mandatory-regexp⧆

 That character is SQUARED ASTERISK (U+29C6)

-If name is provided, the complete match of the regexp is assigned to the name, making the matched text available to subsequent requests.
+If name is provided, the complete match of the regexp is assigned to the name, making the matched text available for substitions later in the file.

+Matching makes it easy to match variable content items such as UUIDs and authentication tokens.

+## substition

-Substitions take the form:
+Substitions allow the re-use of previous regexp matches and take the form:

-    ⧈x-frame-options⧈
+    ⧈name⧈

 That character is SQUARED SQUARE (U+29C8)

+Substition allows re-use of response data in requests within the same file.

 ## TODO

-* allow ⧆optional-name⧆:built-in⧆ syntax to access built-in set of matchers, mostly obviously for Dates and other common items
+* allow ⧆optional-name⧆:http-date⧆ to use a built-in matcher for HTTP dates.

 * write tests :-(